Here are two simple truths:

 Our Path is Hard and Made Harder by Big Business Stories

-Creating a business you can sell is hard work.
+Creating a business you can sell is simple, but not easy.
 To do it right, it’s critical that you understand and focus on the simple elements that make a small business attractive to a buyer.

 Say that out loud: It’s not the same game.